ronbarak/Prometheus-Basics/README.md

 ## Counter:

-Counter is a metric value which can only increase or reset i.e the value cannot reduce than the previous value.
-It can be used for metrics like number of requests, no of errors etc.
+Counter is a metric value which can only increase or reset i.e the value cannot be lower than a previous value.
+It can be used for metrics like number of requests, number of errors, etc.

 > go_gc_duration_seconds_count